Cpreet/SandeepNotes/Day3_Answers.md

 #### String Basics
 1. **String Creation**
-   - How can you create a string in JavaScript?
+   - To create a string in JavaScript, you can use:
-   - What are the differences between single quotes, double quotes, and backticks?
+      1. Single quotes: `'your string'`
+      2. Double quotes: `"your string"`
+      3. Backticks: `` `your string` ``

+   -  -  **Single quotes** and **double quotes** are the same       for simple strings.
+      - **Backticks** allow embedding variables and multi-line strings.

 2. **String Immutability**
-   - What does it mean that strings are immutable in JavaScript?
-   - If strings are immutable, how can you modify or manipulate them?
+   - Strings are **immutable** in JavaScript, meaning once created, they can't be changed.
+Any modification creates a new string instead of changing the original one.

+   - Even though strings are immutable in JavaScript, you can still modify or manipulate them by creating new strings.
+You can use methods like replace(), slice(), or concat() to generate new strings based on the original one.

 3. **String Length**
    - How do you find the length of a string in JavaScript?
    - What will `console.log("Hello".length);` output?